Where Do Broken Hearts Go: Chart performance

 "Where Do Broken Hearts Go" broke the all-time record of most consecutive number one singles on the Billboard Hot 100 first set by The Beatles and the Bee Gees.

-"Where Do Broken Hearts Go" entered the Billboard Hot 100 at number 47 on February 27, 1988 as the "Hot Shot Debut" of that week, two weeks after its release.
+"Where Do Broken Hearts Go" entered the Billboard Hot 100 at number 47 on February 27, 1988, as the "Hot Shot Debut" of that week, two weeks after its release.
 After entering the top 40 on March 5, it hit the top ten on April 2 in just its sixth week.
-Three weeks later, it peaked at number one on the week of April 23, 1988 in its ninth week replacing Billy Ocean's "Get Outta My Dreams, Get into My Car", setting an all-time chart record in which Houston became the first and only artist in pop music history with seven consecutive number one singles, a record Houston still holds.
+Three weeks later, it peaked at number one on April 23, 1988 in its ninth week replacing Billy Ocean's "Get Outta My Dreams, Get into My Car", setting an all-time chart record in which Houston became the first and only artist in pop music history with seven consecutive number one singles, a record Houston still holds.
 Houston's record was also significant in that it broke the record first set by The Beatles and later shared with the Bee Gees, each of which scored six consecutive number one hits in a row.
 It also topped the Hot 100 Singles Sales and Hot 100 Airplay charts.
 After a two-week run, it was replaced by Terence Trent D'Arby's "Wishing Well".
 The song would spend 13 weeks inside the top 40, six weeks inside the top ten and a cumulative total of 18 weeks on the chart altogether.

-Following the song's chart peak, Houston wrote a congratulatory letter to Wildhorn that simply said, "Where do broken hearts go?
-I have no idea".
+Following the song's chart peak, Houston wrote a congratulatory letter to Wildhorn that said, "Where do broken hearts go?
+I have no idea, I'm still trying to figure that out".
 When Davis called Houston to inform her that she had set a chart record with the ballad in "surpass[ing] Elvis and The Beatles and I was the only woman to do that," Houston replied in 2000, "ah, that's history."
-The song was also the first number one hit on the Billboard Hot 100 for both Wildhorn and Jackson.
+The song was also the first and only number one hit on the Billboard Hot 100 for both Wildhorn and Jackson.
 (Note: Prior to the release of "Where Do Broken Hearts Go", Chuck Jackson's most successful composition was Natalie Cole's "This Will Be", which peaked at number six on the Billboard Hot 100 in 1975.)

+Walden summed up Houston's achievement by stating: "Whitney's seventh number one in a row is not only a great achievement in the outer world but a significant achievement in the inner world as well.
+There are seven lower worlds and seven higher worlds, with Whitney's seventh in a row, she takes us all to that seventh higher world.
+This is the place that all broken hearts go to for inner nourishment, inner satisfaction, inner and outer peace."